g-leech/argmin-gravitas/_posts/2018-08-31-of-broadness-and-rank.markdown

 <br>

-> Unless a philosopher finds for us an acceptable synthesis – as Plato and Aristotle did together for their age, and St Augustine, Thomas Aquinas and Immanuel Kant for theirs – we remain becalmed on a painted ocean of controversy, and for better or worse, insofar as the past is a compass to the future, there will never be anyone to whistle thrice for us and say, once and for all, ‘The game is done!
+> Unless a philosopher finds for us an acceptable synthesis – as Plato and Aristotle did together for their age, and St Augustine, Thomas Aquinas and Immanuel Kant for theirs – we remain becalmed on a painted ocean of controversy, and for better or worse... there will never be anyone to whistle thrice for us and say, once and for all, ‘The game is done!
 I’ve won!
 I’ve won!’

 <center>- Ved Mehta</center>
 <br><br>

-What predicts a philosopher's all-time rank (as <a href="{{leiter}}">judged by some professional philosophers</a>, n=1160)?
+<i>A small case study in quantification and transparent science</i>: What predicts a philosopher's all-time rank (as <a href="{{leiter}}">judged by some professional philosophers</a>, n=1165)?

 What about <i>broadness</i>?
 By that I mean that their philosophy covered everything, or made <a href="{{arch}}">a grand narrative</a> to explain everything, uniting the big domains (e.g. science, ethics, society, art), synthesising great competing schools of thought.